Matilda of Tuscany: Modern times

 The Matilda's myth lives on in Italy to the present day.
 The Matildines were a Catholic women's association founded in Reggio Emilia in 1918, similar to the Azzione Cattolica.
 The organization wanted to bring together young people from the province who wanted to work with the church hierarchy to spread the Christian faith.
 The Matildines revered the Margravine as a pious, strong, and steadfast daughter of St. Peter.
 After the World War II, numerous biographies and novels were written in Italy on Matilda and Canossa.
 Maria Bellonci published the story Trafitto a Canossa ("Tormented in Canossa"), Laura Mancinelli the novel Il principe scalzo.
 Local historical publications honor her as the founder of churches and castles in the regions of Reggio Emilia, Mantua, Modena, Parma, Lucca and Casentino.

 Quattro Castella is named after the four Canusinian castles on the four hills at the foot of the Apennines.
 Bianello is the only castle that is still in use.
 A large number of communities on the northern and southern Apennines traces their origins and their heyday back to Matilda's epoch.
-Numerous citizens' initiatives in Italy organize removals under the motto "Matilda and her time".
+Numerous citizen initiatives in Italy organize removals under the motto "Matilda and her time".
 Emilian circles applied for Matilda's beatification in 1988 without success.
 The place Quattro Castella had its name changed to Canossa out of reverence for Matilda.
-Since 1955 the Corteo Storico Matildico in Bianello Castle has been a reminiscent display of Matilda's meeting with Henry V and reported coronation as Vicar and Vice-Queen; the event has taken place every year since then, usually on the last Sunday of May.
+Since 1955 the Corteo Storico Matildico in Bianello Castle has been a reminiscent display of Matilda's meeting with Henry V and reported coronation as vicar and vice-queen; the event has taken place every year since then, usually on the last Sunday of May.
 The organizer is the municipality of Quattro Castella, which has owned the castle since 2000.
 The ruins on the hills of Quattro Castella have been the subject of a petition for UNESCO World Heritage.